-Mastic is used to provide a continuous airtight seal between the bag the perimeter of the mold.
+Mastic is used to provide a continuous airtight seal between the bag and the perimeter of the mold.
 Mastic may also be used to seal the point where the manifold enters the bag and to repair leaks in the bag or plumbing.
-Poor seals, or material which allows air leaks, will require a larger capacity pump to maintain satisfactory vacuum pressure.
+Poor seals, or material that allows air leaks, will require a larger capacity pump to maintain satisfactory vacuum pressure.

 The plumbing system provides an airtight passage from the vacuum envelope to the vacuum pump, allowing the pump to remove air from and reduce air pressure in the envelope.
 A basic system consists of a flexible hose or rigid pipe, a trap, and a port that connects the pipe to the envelope.
 A more versatile system includes a control valve and a vacuum throttle valve that allow you to control the vacuum pressure in the envelope.
 A system is often split to provide several ports on large laminations.
 Or it may include a manifold within the envelope to help channel air to a single port.

-Pipes or tubing
+Pipes or Tubing

-You may use a variety of pipe or tubing for plumbing as long as it is airtight and resists collapsing under vacuum.
-Vacuum hose is designed specifically for vacuum bagging and autoclave laminating.
+You may use a variety of pipes or tubing for plumbing as long as it is airtight and resists collapsing under a vacuum.
+The vacuum hose is designed specifically for vacuum bagging and autoclave laminating.
 It is available along with fittings, pumps, and other vacuum bagging materials from manufacturers specializing in vacuum bagging equipment.
-Because of its higher cost, this type of plumbing system is most appropriate for large scale or production laminating operations.
+Because of its higher cost, this type of plumbing system is most appropriate for large-scale or production laminating operations.
 Other types of wire-reinforced hose may work, but they should be rated for crush resistance or tested under vacuum for the expected length of your epoxy’s cure time.
 Semi-rigid plastic tubing with adequate wall thickness can be used for a plumbing system, but it is often awkward to handle.
 If you plan to post-cure the laminate during vacuum bagging, the tubing must also be heat resistant.
 Plastic tubing that can withstand vacuum at room temperature may soften and collapse when heated.

 Rigid ¾” PVC or CPVC pipe, elbows, “T” fittings, and valves work well.
-They are low cost and available at most hardware or plumbing supply stores.
+They are low-cost and available at most hardware or plumbing supply stores.
 The pieces do not need to be cemented together and can be rearranged to suit any configuration.
-Low cost and versatility make this type of plumbing system ideal for small scale or occasional laminating.
+Low cost and versatility make this type of plumbing system ideal for small-scale or occasional laminating.